Content overview

 • 10.1 g) Evidence of the results of any corrective actions

-Each of these documents are covered by the ISO 27001 requirements outlined above.
-Each criteria must be followed and documented accordingly in order for an organisation to present during external audits.
+Each of these documents is covered by the ISO 27001 requirements outlined above.
+Each criteria must be followed and documented accordingly for an organisation to present during external audits.

 When starting to implement ISMS controls and measures, you may come across the SoA which is mandatory and acts as the main link between a risk assessment and a risk treatment in an organisation.